 Bring down the noise.

 Keep your little one’s room quiet.
 If there’s too much noise around you — either inside or outside the house — consider using a white noise machine.
+A white noise machine emits a fixed frequency and tone to block out any disruptive sounds.

 Check the mattress.

-5) Follow safe sleep practices.
+6) Follow safe sleep practices.

 Of course, whenever your baby nods off, teething or not, you’ll want to ensure that you’re adhering to safe sleep practices.
+Here are some things to keep in mind.

 Always put baby to bed on their back.